vessels-tech/4pbot/docs/4pbot_0.1_script.md

 - Hi, I'm 4Pbot.
 I'm here to help you with the 4Ps.
 - I'm currently a work in progress, so please be patient with me.
 Plus, any feedback you have to share about 4Pbot will be really valuable
 - Here's a list of things you can ask me:
-- <show menu>
+- _show menu_

-### Menu
+#### Menu

-*When is my next payout?.* We can let you know when the next payment is for your Barangay.
+- **When is my next payout?.** We can let you know when the next payment is for your Barangay.
 If it looks like there are any delays, I will try and let you know.

-*I'd like to make an anonymous complaint.* Having some trouble receiving your payout?
+- **I'd like to make an anonymous complaint.** Having some trouble receiving your payout?
 Or are you not getting paid enough?
 I can help.

-*Help me calculate me payout.* I can calculate how much you should be getting paid, and
+- **Help me calculate my payout.** I can calculate how much you should be getting paid, and let you know what conditions you need to meet.
+- **What's the latest 4Ps news?**.
+I can tell you the latest happenings with the 4ps and DSWD.
+- **4Pbot feedback**.
+Have I been helpful at all?
+Let me know.

 ### Payment Estimator
+- Sure, I can help with that.
+- I should let you know that this feature is still being worked on, so make sure to check with your Parent Leader as well! __todo__ finish
+- Where do you live?
+	- _share location_
+- The next scheduled payout for _barangay_ is between _date_1_ and _date_2_.
+However, it looks like payments might be delayed by up to _delay_time_

 ### Anonymous Complaints

 ### Payments & Conditions Calculator

 ### 4P News

+### Feedback
+>This section will also be triggered by a push notification to the test users after a while.

 ### Notes: